AceRoqs/DirectXTutorials/ManagedDX9_Tutorial/README.md

-This is the code that I used as the basis for my article \"DirectX 9 Graphics\:
+This is the code that I used as the basis for my article "DirectX 9 Graphics\:
-Improving On A Good Thing\" which I published in 2003.
+Improving On A Good Thing" which I published in 2003.
 The article is included in the _article_ folder.

 This code was compiled with Visual C# 2003, however it depends on assemblies